-In the first article of our product roadmap mini-series, Tenzing’s Entrepreneur-in-Residence, Glenn Elliott, explained how to balance your product roadmap.
+In the first article of our product roadmap mini-series, Glenn Elliott, explains how to balance your product roadmap.
 In this follow-up article, Glenn deep dives into two specific types of software features that will help you drive even more sales, renewals and profit.

 About 15 years ago, I met a Founder whose company developed exceptionally good online workplace surveys.
 The software was about ten years ahead of the market; it was incredible.
 But, despite their ahead-of-the-curve technology, they were struggling to make sales.
 We both knew that if clients could get it installed and working, they could get incredible results, but it was failing at the first hurdle, and no one wanted to try.

 While the product was definitely what people needed, it was so ahead of its time that no one truly understood it.
 The complexity of what it was trying to do was overwhelming, and implementing it just felt like too big a step for most people.
 As a result, the company had a beautiful product that could deliver amazing customer ROI, but nobody wanted to buy it.

 Why am I telling you this?
 Because it’s a great example of what happens when a software company fails to get the right balance between what customers want and what they need.
 Over the years, I’ve used a simple matrix to decide which software innovations to deliver and which to ignore.
 But before we get to that, let’s make sure we’re on the same page when it comes to sellable vs valuable features.